Vyral/base-template/_posts/2018-07-19-3-real-estate-terms-you-should-know.md

 {% include youtube.html %}

 Today I want to explain a few different real estate terms in detail.
-Oftentimes, we use a lot of shorthand or abbreviated words without realizing it, and I wanted to make sure you’re clear on what some of these terms mean when you hear them come up in conversation:
+Oftentimes, we use a lot of shorthand or abbreviated words without realizing it, and I wanted to make sure you’re clear on what some of these terms mean when you hear them come up in conversation.

 **1. Comps.** This is short for “comparables.”
 It’s just a word that we use to refer to homes that are comparable to yours when we’re getting ready to buy or sell a home.
 They help us know whether or not a home’s value is in the right range.